jleffler/soq/doc/C-Undefined-References/missing-library.md

 The header declares the facilities available to programs using the header.
-It does not necessarily provide the code that implements those facilities.
+It does not necessarily provide the code that implements those facilities — in C, a header usually does not provide the code that implements the facilities.
 This is an area of difference between C and modern C++.
-Modern C++ has many 'header only' libraries where the code is mostly template definitions, and you don't actually have to provide the object code at link time; the C++ compiler does that for you.
+Modern C++ has many 'header only' libraries where the code is mostly template definitions specified in the header file, and you don't actually have to provide the object code at link time; the C++ compiler does that for you.
 Header-only libraries are more of a rarity in C.

 ### You need to specify where the library is found and what its name is